Omega0x013/focus-point-docs/docs/source/func.rst

 uuid.mjs
 =======================

-This module provides a router for generating UUIDs using the `crypto.randomUUID()` function and handling requests to the `/api/uuid` endpoint.
+This module provides a router for generating UUIDs using the `crypto.randomUUID()` function and handling requests to the `/api/uuid` endpoint

 Module
 *******